afamiliarquiet/afamiliarmaw/README.md

 ### 2. Sword-Swallowing!
 ok this part isn't really an exclamation mark.

-you just get to eat swords. they're food.
+you just get to eat swords. they're food. well.. the blades are, at least. the rest of the sword will stay.

-it leaves a stick behind?

 ### ?. _Poof!_ Transformation!
 wait. what?